 1. Location.
 Location, Location.

 This is the most important decision by far.
-You will want to place your herb garden in close proximity to your kitchen.
+You will want to place your herb garden near your kitchen.
 You will be much more likely to use the herbs if they are within easy reach.
-If you have to truck out to the far end of the yard, you will not enjoy them nearly as often and they may get neglected.
+If you have to truck out to the far end of the yard, you will not enjoy them nearly as often, and they may get neglected.

 Don’t think you have to limit yourself to a single location.
 You can keep a few pots of parsley & thyme on the porch, then have bunches more growing in your backyard herb garden.

 Almost all culinary herbs are sun lovers.
-If you want to grow your own herbs outdoors, select a location that receives at least 6-8 hours of sun light a day.
+If you want to grow herbs outdoors, select a location that receives at least 6-8 hours of sunlight a day.
 Think about how this location is at different times of the year.
-If it’s early spring when you are looking at the location & the trees have not fully filled in, your sunny corner, may end up being quite shady come summer.
+If it’s early spring when you are looking at the location & the trees have not fully filled in, your sunny corner may end up being quite shady come summer.